Shrines and cultural destinations

 In times when religion was associated with power, kings contributed to the notoriety of these shrines, by gifting relics found in far-away lands, or by financing their construction.
 These sites are full of history, combining spirituality, beauty, Christian and cultural heritage with artistic traditions from Romanesque to Gothic art and beyond.
 Despite their shared faith, each sanctuary is profoundly unique, a reflection of the image of its founders, their respective history and the message they convey.

 Whether believer or agnostic, most of us will at some point seek the meaning of life, an attempt to understand the reasons for life’s tribulations.
 In the Middle Ages confession and prayer were the main purpose of these religious shrines but over time, societal changes have entrusted them with other missions.
 More and more people are looking for a break from the fast pace of modern life, through different forms of spirituality, meditation, yoga...

 The Villes Sanctuaires Association can assist with organising your spiritual journey, from a few days to several weeks, alone or as part of a group.

-Don’t hesitate to contact the Shrines and Tourist Offices of The Villes Sanctuaires Association to obtain further information on cultural events, sightseeing, music festivals... elevating the soul and filling it with emotional sustenance.
+Don’t hesitate to contact the Tourist Offices or the Villes Sanctuaires Association to obtain further information on cultural events, sightseeing, music festivals... elevating the soul and filling it with emotional sustenance.

 Pilgrimage and physical activities